Club Deportivo Universidad Católica: Records and statistics

 Mario Lepe holds the record for most Universidad Católica appearances, having played 639 first-team matches (76 matches for Copa Libertadores de América) from 1982 to 2000.
 Andrés Romero comes second with 484 appearances.
 José María Buljubasich is Universidad Católica's all-least beaten goalkeeper, with 1352 minutes (4th on IFFHS ranking).

 Universidad Católica's all-time highest goalscorer in official competitions is Rodrigo Barrera with 118 goals, surpassing Raimundo Infante's 113 goals in 2002.
-Four other players have also scored over 100 goals for Universidad Católica: Alberto Fouillioux (1957-1975), Néstor Isella (1963-1970), Osvaldo Hurtado (1980-1988t) and the previous goalscoring record-holder Raimundo Infante (1941-1956).
+Four other players have also scored over 100 goals for Universidad Católica: Alberto Fouillioux (1957–1975), Néstor Isella (1963–1970), Osvaldo Hurtado (1980-1988t) and the previous goalscoring record-holder Raimundo Infante (1941–1956).
 Infante being Universidad Católica's top goalscorer of all time in La Liga history with 103 goals.

 The IFFHS ranked the team in 8th place in 2012.
 The club has reached notoriety, both in a national and South American level, as the owner of one of the best infrastructures and training centers in the continent.
-As such, it is a good source of young talents, which occasionally rise to stardom in the club.
 Its most recent youth academy produced player known worldwide is Gary Medel, currently playing for Italian side Bologna FC, among other clubs such as Boca Juniors, Sevilla and Internazionale, as well as playing a big role in Chile's 2010 and 2014 World Cup squads.

 Officially, the highest attendance figure for a Universidad Católica match is 77,890, which was for a Primera División match at Estadio Nacional on 11 January 1967.
 Universad Católica has also set records in Chilean football, most notably the most seasons won in a row (four, during 2018–2021).